momoandsana/board_project_frontend/README.md

 # Board Project Frontend

-## 개요
+## Overview
-React + Vite + TypeScript + Tailwind CSS 기반 커뮤니티 게시판 프론트엔드입니다.
+This is a community board frontend built with React + Vite + TypeScript + Tailwind CSS.
-백엔드 API와 연동해 게시글·댓글 CRUD, 인증, 관리자 기능을 제공합니다.
+It integrates with a backend API to provide CRUD operations for posts and comments, authentication, and admin features.

-## 주요 기능
+## Key Features
-- 회원가입 / 로그인 / 로그아웃
+- Sign up / Log in / Log out
-- 게시글 생성·조회·수정·삭제
+- Create, Read, Update, Delete posts
-- 댓글 작성·삭제
+- Write and delete comments
-- 이미지 업로드 (JPG/PNG/GIF, 최대 5MB)
+- Image upload (JPG/PNG/GIF, up to 5MB)
-- 관리자 페이지: 사용자 목록 조회·삭제
+- Admin page: view and delete users
-- Protected Route 적용
+- Protected Routes
-- 토스트 알림
+- Toast notifications

-## 기술 스택
+## Tech Stack
 - React 18
 - TypeScript
 - Vite